gsmiller/decode-128-ints-benchmark/README.md

 Compare decoding and computing prefix sums using a standard FOR encoding with optimized prefix application to a PFOR encoding that should have some performance hit due to applying exceptions.

-* forDeltaDecoder: The ForDeltaUtil decoding logic currently used in Lucene
+* forDeltaDecoder: The ForDeltaUtil decoding logic currently used in Lucene.
+NOTE that exceptionCount should have no impact here since it doesn't do anything with exceptions.
 * pForDeltaDecoder: A candidate PFOR version of prefix sum decoding being discussed in LUCENE-9850

 ```